sphinx-gallery/sphinx-gallery/README.rst

             @echo
             @echo "Build finished.
 The HTML pages are in $(BUILDDIR)/html."

-Remember that for in ``Makefile`` whitespace is significant and the identation are tabs and not spaces
+Remember that for in ``Makefile`` whitespace is significant and the indentation are tabs and not spaces